AzikDeveloper/django-export-excel/README.md

 ### Generating ecxel
 ```
-exporter = MyModelExcelExporter()
+exporter = UserExcelExporter()
-exporter.generate(queryset=MyModel.objects.all())
+exporter.generate(queryset=User.objects.all())
 exporter.save()
 ```

 ## Django Admin integration
-Sublass from ExportActionMixin and django's ModelAdmin to add "Export to excel" action
+1. Sublass from ExportActionMixin and django's ModelAdmin.
+2. Define your exporter class with  `excel_exporter_class` attribute in you model admin class